rungsini/rungsini-portfolio/README.md

 | Area           | 0.000602    | 0.000205       | 2.942650         | 0.0036  |
 | No. of Hospital| 0.316682    | 0.140885       | 2.247801         | 0.0255  |

-From Table, the p-values for average temperature, rainfall amount, population, and population squared are 0.0823, 0.1438, 0.0990, and 0.2953, respectively.
-These factors are not statistically significant at the 0.05 level and do not affect the number of dengue fever cases.
-Therefore, they are excluded from the model, resulting in the optimal model for the number of dengue fever cases in the central region as...
+From the table, we can see the coefficients and their statistical significance for variables such as Year, Month, Area, Number of Hospitals, and other factors.
+The p-values indicate the significance of each variable in predicting the number of dengue fever cases.

 - **Adjusted GLS Model in Central Region:**
+After analyzing the p-values of the variables in the GLS model, the factors of average temperature, rainfall amount, population, and population squared were found to be statistically insignificant (p > 0.05).
+Therefore, they were excluded from the model to obtain an adjusted GLS model for the number of dengue fever cases in the central region.
+The adjusted model includes variables Year, Month, Area, and Number of Hospitals.

 `√Number of DHF (Cases) ~ Year + Month + Area + Number of Hospitals`

-and when examining the variance and autocorrelation within the variable itself, the following patterns are observed

 - **Variance Assessment of Adjusted GLS Model:**